zhelenskiy/Kotcell/README.md

 Example: `=СЧЁТЕСЛИМН(A2:A7;"<6";A2:A7;">1")` is `=COUNTIFS(A2:A7;"<6";A2:A7;">1")` in Engish.

 ### Finite ranges
 All ranges must have a finite size in **Excel**.
 But that can be bad if you want to be able to proceed with any number of items.
-For example, You have some numbers in column `A`, and you want to have them powered with 2 in the column `B`.
+For example, You have some numbers in column `A`, and you want to have them powered with 2 in column `B`.
 You have to know a maximal number of elements in the first column by the moment of creating the equation for cells in column `B`.

 ### Predicates
 Predicates (an example is above) have very ugly and not extendable syntax.